Veinar/dracan/docs/rules_config.md

 `prohibited_headers`

 Description: *Defines headers that should not be included in requests.*
-Possible values: *array of allowed URIs patterns (even single URI should be passed as an array)*
+Possible values: *array of prohibited headers (even single header should be passed as an array)*

 Example:
 ```json